HAAIL/R-D-Innovation-Correlation/README.md

 ### HTML Folder
 - Contains the 10-K reports for major companies for the year 2022.

+### microsoft_10k Folder
+- This code reads HTML documents for different years related to Microsoft, extracts and processes text from these documents, and then uses a language model to extract DBPedia topics related to Microsoft's research and development activities for each year.
+It organizes and prints these topics with their corresponding years.

 ### Jupyter Notebook Files

 #### `createCompanyTable`